scorpido74/azure-docs.nl-nl/articles/machine-learning/service/tutorial-pipeline-batch-scoring-classification.md

 ## <a name="clean-up-resources"></a>Resources opschonen

-Vul deze sectie niet in als u andere zelf studies van Azure Machine Learning wilt uitvoeren.
+Don't complete this section if you plan to run other Azure Machine Learning tutorials.

-### <a name="stop-the-notebook-vm"></a>De VM van het notebook stoppen
+### <a name="stop-the-notebook-vm"></a>Stop the Notebook VM

 [!INCLUDE [aml-stop-server](../../../includes/aml-stop-server.md)]

-### <a name="delete-everything"></a>Alles verwijderen
+### <a name="delete-everything"></a>Delete everything

 Als u niet van plan bent om gebruik te maken van de resources die u hebt gemaakt, kunt u ze verwijderen zodat er geen kosten voor in rekening worden gebracht:

-1. Selecteer **resource groepen**in het menu links in de Azure Portal.
+1. In the Azure portal, in the left menu, select **Resource groups**.
-1. Selecteer in de lijst met resource groepen de resource groep die u hebt gemaakt.
+1. In the list of resource groups, select the resource group you created.
 1. Selecteer **Resourcegroep verwijderen**.
 1. Voer de naam van de resourcegroup in.
-Selecteer vervolgens **verwijderen**.
+Then, select **Delete**.

 U kunt de resourcegroep ook bewaren en slechts één werkruimte verwijderen.
-Geef de werk ruimte-eigenschappen weer en selecteer vervolgens **verwijderen**.
+Display the workspace properties, and then select **Delete**.

 ## <a name="next-steps"></a>Volgende stappen

-In deze machine learning zelf studie over pijp lijnen hebt u de volgende taken gedaan:
+In this machine learning pipelines tutorial, you did the following tasks:

 > [!div class="checklist"]
-> * Een pijp lijn met omgevings afhankelijkheden gebouwd om te worden uitgevoerd op een externe GPU-reken resource.
+> * Built a pipeline with environment dependencies to run on a remote GPU compute resource.
-> * Een score script gemaakt voor het uitvoeren van batch voorspellingen met behulp van een pretraind tensor flow-model.
+> * Created a scoring script to run batch predictions by using a pretrained Tensorflow model.
-> * Er is een pijp lijn gepubliceerd en deze ingeschakeld om te worden uitgevoerd vanaf een REST-eind punt.
+> * Published a pipeline and enabled it to be run from a REST endpoint.

-Voor meer voor beelden van het bouwen van pijp lijnen met behulp van de machine learning SDK, raadpleegt u de [opslag plaats voor notebooks](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/machine-learning-pipelines).
+For more examples of how to build pipelines by using the machine learning SDK, see the [notebook repository](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/machine-learning-pipelines).